felipeary91/Moving-Average-Filter/README.md

-# Moving-Average-Filter
+# Moving-Averaging-Filter
-The moving average filter is easy-to-understand, and implement.
+The moving-averaging-filter is easy-to-understand, and implement.
 While effective on time domain, it is the worst filter in frequency domain.
 This averaging filter is done with the integration of C and MATLAB in mind.
 The basic equation of the filter
 is: